limpkin/mooltipass/ISSUE_TEMPLATE.md

 Use one of the two templates below and delete the rest.
 All issues not following a template will be directly closed.
+We apologize in advance if we ever take <a href="https://hackernoon.com/why-i-havent-fixed-your-issue-yet-a24ab4bc0d55">too long</a> to resolve your issue.
+This is due to the fact that Mooltipass mostly is a contributor based project.

 8<------------------------ BUG REPORT -----------------------------------------
 ### Expected behavior